Babitdor/Babitdor/README.md

-- 👋 Hi, I’m @Babitdor, student and novice developer, Currently learning a lot of skills in my field.
+- 👋 Hi, I’m @Babitdor, student and novice developer, Currently in the process of learning a lot of skills in my field.
-     Staring small, but planning to reach higher in my line of work.
+     Starting small, but planning to reach higher in my line of work.

 - 📫 How to reach me babitdorbryan14@gmail.com